Canadian Supply Chain – Forced Labour Report

 Introduction

-Nature Fresh Farms Sales lnc. and Nature Fresh Farms lnc. together form one of the largest independent greenhouse produce marketers and growers in Canada and are headquartered in Leamington, Ontario Canada.
+Nature Fresh Farms Sales Inc. and Nature Fresh Farms Inc. together form one of the largest independent greenhouse produce marketer and grower in Canada and is headquartered in Leamington, Ontario Canada.

 Reporting Context

-Nature Fresh Farms lnc. and Nature Fresh Sales lnc. are each corporate entities subject to the legal requirements in section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the Act) and are both part of the same corporate group with a common owner.
-This Joint Report is made pursuant to the Act and was approved by the President & CEO of Nature Fresh, Patrick Criteser on May 22, 2025.
+Nature Fresh Farms Inc. and Nature Fresh Sales Inc. are each corporate entities subject to the legal requirements in section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the Act) and are both part of the same corporate group with a common owner.
+This Joint Report is made pursuant to the Act and was approved by the Director of Nature Fresh, Patrick Criteser on March 26, 2026.

 Our Corporate Structure and Business Activities